1) How do I determine my rating to play in a tournament for the first time?

 Performance-based ratings take actual game results from club leagues, special rated sessions, or tournaments and processes them using complex algorithms of probability based upon each players current rating and producing a number within that 499 point range of the basic skill (3.5 vs. 3.792 as an example).
 This produces a much more reliable rating.

-12) Do reliable performance-based ratings make “seeding” players into tournaments more effective for the players and spectators?
+10) Do reliable performance-based ratings make “seeding” players into tournaments more effective for the players and spectators?

 Indeed, they can.
 Knowing those more precise ratings allows Tournament Directors to make events more competitive and fair with the use of seeding tools.

-13) How important is it to a competitive player to be able to see the actual game-by-game scoring results in performance-based club or tournament ratings?
+11) How important is it to a competitive player to be able to see the actual game-by-game scoring results in performance-based club or tournament ratings?

 Most competitive players are not fixated on the actual game-by-game results (which over time can be many games) but are more interested in their most current rating as that is where their next tournament or club results session seed them.
 For very highly rated competitive players, being able to view the game results of a future opponent can be very useful.

-14) For a competitive pickleball player, how reliable are results-based ratings over time?
+12) For a competitive pickleball player, how reliable are results-based ratings over time?

 Player ratings are increasingly more reliable as more data is captured on every player.
-The system at Pickleball Brackets uses a modified ELO Algorithm which predicts the probability of a stronger rated team winning and then based upon projected outcome prospects redistributes a calculated number of rating points between the participants.
+The system at Pickleball.com uses a modified ELO Algorithm which predicts the probability of a stronger rated team winning and then based upon projected outcome prospects redistributes a calculated number of rating points between the participants.

 Time and frequency are both very important and club ratings should never be discounted or minimized, as club ratings will often have game data that far exceeds tournament game data in both time and frequency.